rackerlabs/rackspace-how-to/content/cloud-images/use-swiftly-to-download-an-exported-image.md

       head
       ${CONTAINER}/${IMAGEFILENAME}

-The response will look something like the following one:
+The response will be similar to the following one:

     Content-Length:    2584576512
     Content-Type:      application/octet-stream